Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Integration Basics/index.md

 A SmartDeviceLink Java Service should be created to manage the lifecycle of the SDL session.
 The `SdlService` should build and start an instance of the `SdlManager` which will automatically connect with a headunit when available.
 This `SdlManager` will handle sending and receiving messages to and from SDL after connected.

-Create a new service and name it appropriately, for this guide we are going to call it `SdlService`.
+Create a new class and name it appropriately, for this guide we are going to call it `SdlService`.

 ```java
 public class SdlService {